dsccommunity/xPSDesiredStateConfiguration/README.md

     * Removed obfuscation of exception in Get-Win32ServiceObject function.
     * Fixed bug where service start mode would be set to auto when it already was set to auto.
     * Fixed error message content when start mode can not be changed.
+    * Removed shouldprocess from functions as not required.

 ### 3.13.0.0